 Trees have a multitude of uses in the garden – windbreaks, screening your private space from observation, adding vertical interest and many more – and the Colorado spruce is an excellent choice for any of these roles.
 There are many cultivars to choose from, ranging in size from dwarf varieties to some that can reach through 60 feet or more, but one of the most versatile is the Picea pungens semi-dwarf Baby Blue.

-Colorado Spruce is a North American species and as the name suggests it’s native to the Rocky Mountains.
-Its natural range extends from southern Montana through Idaho and down to New Mexico, and in the wild it can reach heights of over a hundred feet.
+Colorado Spruce is a North American species and, as the name suggests, it’s native to the Rocky Mountains.
+Its natural range extends from southern Montana through Idaho and down to New Mexico, and in the wild it can reach heights of over 100 feet.
 Both large and dwarf varieties have been used in garden design for many years but the species’ versatility increased even more in 1972, when an unusual seedling was discovered in a batch of young spruces.

 Once you’ve got your Baby Blue established it doesn’t really need a lot of maintenance.
 As long as you keep the soil moist for the first few years it should grow into a strong, trouble-free tree.
 There aren’t many serious problems with disease or pests.
 Needle cast, canker and rust are occasional problems, so look out for needles that turn brown before falling – these can be a sign of trouble.
 Aphids and a variety of other insects, including scale and bagworms, may colonize the tree.
 More serious are spider mites, which can affect new growth and your spruce’s general health.
 If any of these pests appear get rid of them promptly with an appropriate treatment.